sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 I believe teams of four or five people can achieve the requirements above, without splitting into more than one team.
 People are not interchangeable, and the same person will complement a team and not fit in others.
 Hire for the specific skills/strengths/personality/background you need in a specific team.

+The design goal is to eliminate any dependencies across teams.

 ## Work-in-progress limits

 Each team should be working on only one initiative at a time.
 So the number of teams you have is the degree of parallelism you get.
 Not everything counts as an item though, only high-level product or technical initiatives do.
 So a team is always improving various things, but only working on a significant piece of work at a time.